devmemory/devmemory.github.io/README.md

 1. https://devmemory.github.io
   - Main is 3d earth test with three js
   - You can search country.
 Then it will move to that country
   - You can set departure, transfer, destination.
-Then it'll move where you set
+Then it'll move when destination is set

 2. https://devmemory.github.io/#/question
   - This page is to check if our goal is matched or no. Or just routing to other page

 3. https://devmemory.github.io/#/portfolio
   - This page is my cv.
 You can check if you want to hire me or no